 Dialogue and comments made during these meetings should be treated as off the record.

-For more information about the Long Term Care Discussion Group,
+For more information about the Long Term Care Discussion Group, and to access materials and information from

-and for materials and information relating to previous meetings, visit www.ltcdiscussiongroup.org
+previous meetings, visit www.ltcdiscussiongroup.org

 |Site Design: Gates Studio|